netdata/netdata/health/REFERENCE.md

      charts, have `family = eth0`.
 This index includes all local variables, but if there are overlapping variables, only the first are exposed.

 - **host variables**.
-All the dimensions of all charts, including all alarms, in fullname.
+All the dimensions of all charts, including all alerts, in fullname.
      Fullname is `CHART.VARIABLE`, where `CHART` is either the chart id or the chart name (both are supported).

 - **special variables\*** are:

-  - `$this`, which is resolved to the value of the current alarm.
+  - `$this`, which is resolved to the value of the current alert.

-  - `$status`, which is resolved to the current status of the alarm (the current = the last status, i.e. before the current database lookup and the evaluation of the `calc` line).
+  - `$status`, which is resolved to the current status of the alert (the current = the last status, i.e. before the current database lookup and the evaluation of the `calc` line).
          This values can be compared with `$REMOVED`, `$UNINITIALIZED`, `$UNDEFINED`, `$CLEAR`, `$WARNING`, `$CRITICAL`.
-These values are incremental, ie. `$status > $CLEAR` works as expected.
+These values are incremental, e.g. `$status > $CLEAR` works as expected.

   - `$now`, which is resolved to current unix timestamp.

-## Alarm statuses
+## Alert statuses

-Alarms can have the following statuses:
+Alerts can have the following statuses:

-- `REMOVED` - the alarm has been deleted (this happens when a SIGUSR2 is sent to Netdata to reload health configuration)
+- `REMOVED` - the alert has been deleted (this happens when a SIGUSR2 is sent to Netdata to reload health configuration)

-- `UNINITIALIZED` - the alarm is not initialized yet
+- `UNINITIALIZED` - the alert is not initialized yet

-- `UNDEFINED` - the alarm failed to be calculated (i.e. the database lookup failed, a division by zero occurred, etc)
+- `UNDEFINED` - the alert failed to be calculated (i.e. the database lookup failed, a division by zero occurred, etc.)

-- `CLEAR` - the alarm is not armed / raised (i.e. is OK)
+- `CLEAR` - the alert is not armed / raised (i.e. is OK)

 - `WARNING` - the warning expression resulted in true or non-zero